kumbulanit/t-sql/sql trainning/untitled/module 2/Lesson1_Introducing_T-SQL.md

         LastName,
         BaseSalary,
-        RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, DENSE_RANK() OVER (PARTITION BY Department ORDER BY BaseSalary DESC) AS DeptSalaryRank FROM Employees
+        RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, DENSE_RANK() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS DeptSalaryRank FROM Employees
 )
 SELECT *